eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 - there is no consistent full-stack automation from infrastructure to test execution,
 - the current environment model relies on INT and on expert-driven setup.

-X-Ray is licensed tooling operated in the Catena-X context and is not available to every Eclipse Tractus-X contributor.
-Any TRE evidence model therefore has to work for both groups; this constraint is addressed in Sections 6.4 and 9.5.
+X-Ray is licensed tooling that exists only because Catena-X e.V. pays for it, and it is not available to every Eclipse Tractus-X contributor.
+The TRE toolchain therefore must not depend on it: the agreed constraint is a GitHub-native, open-source-only toolchain (Sections 6.4, 9.1 and 9.5).

+Test data has historically been a weak point: for a long time it consisted of one large supply-chain JSON file, validation relied heavily on mocks, and the wallet was not available as open source.
+The relevant components are reported to be available as open source and functional in the meantime, which for the first time provides the basis for realistic test data management with a real connector and a real wallet.

 In addition, the existing `tractus-x-umbrella` repository already provides a deployable data-exchange baseline with multi-participant elements, test data seeding and identity/trust-related setup.
 This means a large part of the validation topology already exists, but it is not yet formalised as a TRE operating model.